ProbabilisticWorld/CovidLabs/README.md

 * [Measuring motion][measmot] (docx)
 	* I use a couple of [PhET][PhET] simulations, as well as have students take and graph their own data using a stopwatch and tape measure.

+* [Alternate measuring motion][measmotalt] (docx)
+	* Many students were having difficulty running the java applications from the old PhET simulations.
+This version uses html5 interactives from [The Physics Classroom][tpc].

 * [Collisions][momentum] (docx)
 	* Students use the PhET [collision simulation][PhETcoll] to investigate differneces between elastic and inelastic collisions.
 They then release a ball from rest, measure it's release height and bounce height, and determine if the collision between the ball and the ground is elastic or inelastic.